Waha delivered cash price forecast: Permian gas pipeline maintenance and 2026 outlook

 We also noted: “Permian gas capacity will remain constrained until H2 26’s new pipelines, with deeply negative Waha prices expected in Q2 26.”
 Our team flagged that the next meaningful relief would not arrive until mid-2026, when new projects such as the Gulf Coast Express expansion and the greenfield Hugh Brinson and Blackcomb pipelines are scheduled to come online.

-Waha delivered cash price forecast
+Waha delivered cash price forecast, $/MMBtu

 Source: Energy Aspects